 He paused and walked into the kitchen.
 He returned with a glass of ice and a bottle of rum.
-He didn’t return with anything to mix in with it, but I didn’t say anything.
-He filled the glass and gulped down its contents in once swift motion.
+He didn’t return with anything to mix in with it, but none of us said anything.
+He filled the glass and gulped down its contents in one swift motion.

 He filled his glass once more and swallowed it quicker than he had the first time.
 Although he had stopped crying, I could still see wet streaks running down his cheeks.